-John Jovan Markovic is associate professor of Modern European and Church History at Andrews University, Berrien Springs, Mi.
+John Jovan Markovic is an Associate Professor of Modern European and Church History at Andrews University, Berrien Springs, MI.
 He joined the faculty in 1990.

 Born in Serbia, in former Yugoslavia, Markovic earned a bachelor's degree in theology and history and graduated with honors in 1982 from Andrews University.
 In 1986 he received a master's degree and in 1990, received his doctorate degree from Bowling Green State University, Bowling Green, OH.
 His dissertation was on the radicalization and socialization of the Russian radical youth in pre-revolutionary Russia.

 Prior to assuming his current position, Markovic taught at Bowling Green State University and University of Toledo in Ohio.

 He has attended several seminars and institutes in such places as St. Petersburg and Moscow, Russia; Washington, D.C.; Harvard University, Cambridge, Mass.; and Oxford University, England.